JoelNiklaus/LegalDatasets/finetune/Mapa/README.md

 ### Languages

-The language in the dataset is Spanish as it used in European court decisions and legal dispositions.
+The following languages are supported: bg, cs, da, de, el, en, es, et, fi, fr, ga, hu, it, lt, lv, mt, nl, pt, ro, sk, sv

 ## Dataset Structure

 ### Data Instances

-The format of the annotated data is webanno tsv 3.2.
-Each annotated document is saved as a tsv file.
-The original dataset does not provide a train-test-split.
+The file format is jsonl and three data splits are present (train, validation and test).
+Named Entity annotations are non-overlapping.

 ### Data Fields

 For the annotation the documents have been split into sentences.
 The annotations has been done on the token level.
-For each token the following data fields are
+The files contain the following data fields
-provided:

-- `id`: Id of the token.
-It consists of combination of a document-specific sentence id and the sentence-specific token id.
+- `language`: language of the sentence
+- `type`:  The document type of the sentence.
+Currently, only EUR-LEX is supported.
+- `file_name`: The document file name the sentence belongs to.
-- `span`:  Provides the start and end id of the token in the document.
+- `sentence_number`: The number of the sentence inside its document.
-- `token`: Token of the document.
+- `tokens`: The list of tokens in the sentence.
-- `abstract representation of entities`: If a token is not part of a named entity the field contains a hyphen.
-If a token is part of a named entity, the existence of the named entity is indicated by an asterisk followed by an id in brackets.
-For cases where two named entities (one named entity for the global category and one for the more fine-grained category) were assigned to one token, a pipe was used to separate the two asterisks.
-    - Example an annotation only on the global level: *[1]
-  - Example for an annotation on the global level and the fine-grained level: \*[2]|*[3]
-- `named entity tag`: The annotation scheme corresponds the annotation scheme of the previous field, except that instead of the asterisk the actual tag for the named entity is provided.
-  - Example for an annotation only on the global level:
-  ORGANISATION[1]
-  - Example for an annotation on the global level and the fine-grained level: country[2]|ADDRESS[3]
+- `coarse_grained`: The coarse-grained annotations for each token
+- `fine_grained`: The fine-grained annotations for each token

 As previously stated, the annotation has been conducted on a global and a more fine-grained level.